andlabs/qo/README.md

 Debug builds are simple: just pass `-g` to `qo`.

-Cross-compiling is also simple: there's `-os`, `-arch`, and `-tc` commands for specifying target OS, architecture, and toolchain.
-(This may change.)
+Cross-compiling is also simple: there's `-os`, `-arch`, and `-tc` commands for specifying target OS, architecture, and toolchain. (`-os` may change.)

+For MinGW, use the default `gcc` on Windows and `mingwcc` on other OSs if you have the correct cross-compiler toolchain set up.

 TODO conditional compilation via the filename, just like `go build`